BDWSSBB/StS-Strawberry-Spire/README.md

 Slay the Spire mod that adds new content.

 ## Overview
-Strawberry Cards is a mod that adds new cards for the vanilla characters, plus a few colorless cards and curses.
-There are about 15 cards for each character, a rather sizable amount.
-These cards reuse basic concepts and a bit more, hence the name Strawberry Cards.
+Strawberry Spire is a mod that adds new content for the vanilla characters, plus a few things for everyone.
+Everything reuses basic concepts and a bit more, hence the name Strawberry Cards.
 Nothing is too deviant from the base game, so understanding this mod should be easy.

 This mod requires BaseMod and StSLib to work.